adapter-hub/adapters/docs/adapter_composition.md

     :align: center
     :alt: Illustration of splitting adapters.

-    Splitting the input between two adapters using the 'Stack' block.
+    Splitting the input between two adapters using the 'Split' block.
 ```

 The `Split` block can be used to split an input sequence between two adapters.